microsoft/WhatTheHack/027-OSS-Database-Migration/Student/Resources/EnvironmentSetUp/HelmCharts/README.md

 ## Setting up Kubernetes

-First we need to navigate to the ARM templates folder in the Coaches Resource folder to provision the AKS cluster
+First we need to navigate to the ARM templates folder in the Student Resource folder to provision the AKS cluster

 The steps to deploy the AKS cluster, scale it up and scale it down are available in the README files for that section